MicrosoftDocs/SupportArticles-docs/support/aspnetcore/lab-4-3-analyze-core-dumps-another-machine-docker.md

 ## Goal of this lab

-You will learn how to open a core dump file on another Linux VM by using Docker.
+You'll learn how to open a core dump file on another Linux VM by using Docker.

 ## About containers and Docker